shan23chen/IR_final/README.md

 # IR_final

-Most code commands are the same as PA5,
+Most code commands are the same as PA5 read closer into "scripts.sh"

 wapo.jl with default transformer summerizations and sebert for each summarization chunks, data is here: